 - Don’t be offensive, aggressive or libellous.
 And no snide comments, or Bercow-esqe winks.
 Don’t be sexist, racist, homophobic, and all the other –isms that are just plain nasty and unacceptable.
 We won’t publish it and if you continue to submit such tawdry content, we’ll chuck you off Locavore.
 And we won’t publish anything that will get us into trouble in the courts because you’ve made it up or can’t substantiate the claims you’ve made.
-We’ll hold you personally liable for any trouble we get into.
+We’ll hold you personally liable for any flak we take.

 The editor’s decision is final on these two rules and there isn’t any room for manoeuvre.

 - Write about what interests you.
 Your enthusiasm, passion and interest will engage the reader.
 If you’re finding your chosen subject dull, you can bet the reader will.
 So if you can’t get excited about a topic, ditch it and find something new.

 - Do express your opinion, engage in debate, be provocative, play devil’s advocate, be contrary.
 But don’t do any of these for the sake of doing it, do it because you care about your topic and you want to share it with the reader.
 Above all, be informative.